Agent (film): Critical response

 Srivathsan Nadadhur of OTTplay gave 3/5 stars and wrote "Agent is a largely engaging spy thriller with a sharp screenplay and fabulous action choreography filmed on a wide canvas.
 Despite its follies, Surender Reddy ensures a paisa vasool experience."
-123Telugu gave 2.5/5 stars and wrote "Agent is a mediocre spy thriller.
-Akhil’s performance and a few action sequences are a boon to the film.
-The poor screenplay in the second half, some over-the-top scenes and a silly climax portion make one feel boredom."

 Neeshita Nyayapati of The Times of India rated the film 2/5 stars and wrote "Agent is a spy thriller that commits the blasphemy of being boring.
 Akhil’s ‘wild’ act might save the country but it's not enough to save the film."
 Latha Srinivasan of India Today gave 2/5 stars and wrote "There is hardly a semblance of a plausible story in Agent and what is truly wild is that the writer and director thought this would make a good film."

 Raghu Bandi of The Indian Express gave 2/5 stars and wrote "Vakkantham Vamshi’s story follows a typical action film pattern and sticks to that.
 Somewhere between a huge Surender Reddy film and Akhil Akkineni film, Agent falters in truly belonging to either zone and ends up as an average action film."
 Abhilasha Cherukuri of Cinema Express gave 1.5/5 stars and wrote "There is a throwaway line comparing logic with magic somewhere in Agent, and the film falls short on both counts, leaving its viewer with a tedious and thoroughly unmemorable experience."

 Bhuvanesh Chandar of The Hindu wrote "Surender Reddy’s ‘Agent,’ starring Akhil Akkineni and Mammootty, has a generic story that follows an annoying lead character who comes across as a man-child trying to live out his childhood spy fantasies."
 Ram Venkat Srikar of Film Companion wrote "Agent is a film in which the efforts of the team and resources pooled to realise the filmmaker's vision are evident.
 A couple of brief action sequences are the only respite in this colossal, hackneyed mess of a film that falls short of creativity and wildness."